aacanakin/resource-store-redux/packages/resource-store-redux/README.md

 })
 ```

-There are also builtin selectors for resources;
+There are also builtin selectors for resources for mapping your state to props;

 ```ts
 import { getResource, getData, isBusy, getError, hasError } from 'resource-store-redux'